Eva Kolenová

 Eva Kolenová (born 1 May 1985) is a Slovak football defender currently playing for SKV Altenmarkt in Austria's ÖFB-Frauenliga.
 She has played the UEFA Women's Cup with MŠK Žiar nad Hronom and Slovan Duslo Šaľa, and she has been a member of the Slovakia women's national team.
-In 2010 and 2011 she was named the best Slovak player of the year.
+In 2010 and 2011 she was named the SFZ Women's Footballer of the Year.